-It is the amount of hair grafts transferred that normally helps doctors assess the comparative results of various patients although there are times wherein the density of the hair grafts in the receiving area are also involved.
-It is a known that the characteristics of individual hair are different, as such, assessments made with traditional means can be called assumptions as well as both erroneous and unsound.
+It is the number of hair grafts transferred that normally helps doctors assess the comparative results of various patients although there are times wherein the density of the hair grafts in the receiving area is also involved.
+It is known that the characteristics of individual hair are different, as such, assessments made with traditional means can be called assumptions as well as both erroneous and unsound.
 Predictive values are of extreme importance since they are based on a more precise practice concerning individual hairs and their distinct natures.
 HMT or Hair Mass Transferred with every surgery is always taken note of and gives surgeons the means to assess the effectiveness of the surgery.

 It was Dr. Bob Limmer that first took note of the average densities that resulted from the hair transplants of his patients.
 After the first session, his patients averaged 41 hairs per square centimeter.
 In the subsequent sessions, the hair density average rose to 50, 63 and then 81 hairs per square centimeter.
 What is most notable about the average densities taken by Dr. Limmer is that they are much lower than the usual densities in the typical donor or recipient area.

 Manyy Marritt was another individual that studied illusions of coverage and hair removal.
 His studies concentrated on the coverage illusion through the plucking of hair in one square centimeter.
 What he discovered was that even after the plucking of over half of a person’s originally existing hair, the person still looked as if he had a full head of hair.
 It was not noticeable that any hair was plucked at all.
 It can be inferred from this study that the characteristics of each hair follicle are the same including hair diameter as well as follicular, calculated and hair density.